-\begin{Rem} Thanks to the existence of a family filtration, Proposition \ref{Prop:stand_hom} together with Lemma \ref{Lem:Hom_subquot} allow to compute $\Hom(\Delta(\lambda),\Delta(\mu))$ in an arbitrary highest weight $\sl_2$-categorification whenever $\lambda$ and $\mu$ are in the same family.
+\begin{Rem} Thanks to the existence of a family filtration, Proposition \ref{Prop:stand_hom} together with the standard results recalled in Subsection \ref{SS_hw_reminder} allow to compute $\Hom(\Delta(\lambda),\Delta(\mu))$ in an arbitrary highest weight $\sl_2$-categorification whenever $\lambda$ and $\mu$ are in the same family.
 This will be applied in the next section to the case of categories $\mathcal{O}$ over cyclotomic Rational Cherednik algebra. \end{Rem}